makersacademy/chitter-challenge/README.md

 I want to receive an email if I am tagged in a Peep
 ```

+### Bonus:

+* In order to start a conversation as a maker I want to reply to a peep from another maker.

+* Work on the CSS to make it look good.

+* Bcrypt - test that it stores in a hash

 ## Other tasks added in later(after 1st draft)

 - feature test- reverse chronological order for message index